 February hosts excellent winter birding, the mix of habitats we visit provide food and shelter for resident and overwintering species.
 Sandhill Cranes occur in the tens of thousands and a high diversity of raptors gather for fine viewing on power lines, ranch tree plantings and irrigation equipment in the agriculturally rich Sulphur Springs Valley.
 Enjoy a wonderful escape from cold weather that’s timed for you to relax after the holidays.

-In addition to birding, learn a bit of history in the mining town of Bisbee and at the Amerind Foundation near Dragoon.
-Sample regional wines as we enjoy fun local restaurants.
+In addition to birding, learn a bit of history in the mining towns of Bisbee and Tubac.
+Sample regional wines as we enjoy fun and local restaurants.
 While we can’t promise to be back for the Casa’s famous pies every afternoon, it is certainly our intention!
 We aim for great birding days afield, but this tour is paced so you can enjoy the inn and all its charms.

 - Visit hotspots like Ramsey and Miller Canyons, the feeders at Ash Canyon, the San Pedro River, and more